OTT - Wagram Ried Rosenberg Feuersbrunn 2021

 Robert Parker

-"Bernhard Ott describes it as 'the soul of Hengstberg': this vintage was named the best Grüner Veltliner in James Suckling's Austrian Top 100!"
+"Bernhard Ott describes it as 'the soul of the Hengstberg': this vintage was named the best Grüner Veltliner in James Suckling's Austrian Top 100!"

 Buy your OTT wines at the best prices in a private sale!